basics09/unfc-normalize/readme.txt

 == Installation ==

-1. Upload the zip file from this plugin on your plugins page or search for `Normalizer` and install it directly from the repository
+1. Upload the zip file from this plugin on your plugins page or search for `UTF-8 NFC Nörmalize` and install it directly from the repository
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Done!